 |Film Title/Year and Description|

-She free-fell (in a crucifix pose) backwards into a foundry vat of molten metal, as the screeching alien queen embryo burst out of her chest during her fall.
+She executed a free-fall (in a crucifix pose) backwards into a gigantic foundry vat of molten metal, as the screeching alien queen embryo burst out of her chest during her fall.

-She grabbed it and took it to its death.
+She grabbed it to prevent it from escaping, and took it to its death.

 Buffy the Vampire Slayer (1992)